smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/task-types/task_eth_tx.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "ETH Tx Task"
+title: 'ETH Tx Task'
-permalink: "docs/jobs/task-types/eth-tx/"
+permalink: 'docs/jobs/task-types/eth-tx/'
 ---

 Makes a mutating transaction to the specified contract with the specified data payload.
 The transaction is guaranteed to succeed eventually.